daisinet/.github/profile/README.md

-# DAISI - Distribute AI Systems, Inc.
+# DAISI - Distributed AI Systems, Inc.
 The DAISI system is build for the masses to use existing, available resources for AI Inference, code generation, tool execution, image generation, and more.
 The system should remain open and free to use, based on a simple credit system.
 Every time one of your hosts processes a token for someone else, you get a token that you can use in the future.